Shinoa-Fores/nostr-bot/README.md

 Simply `ctrl + c` to quit.
 (Not portable, only tested in sbcl)

 Users can define new commands by adding them to [commands.lisp](./commands.lisp).
-A basic `eval` command to evaluate lisp expression (bot admin only) and `gm` (which replies back with gm) are included to get you started.
+A basic `eval` command to evaluate lisp expressions (bot admin only) and `gm` (which replies back with gm) are included to get you started.

 ------
 Contact me on [nostr](https://nostr.band/npub1f0restzwusrck2k62dq2ueelrrfmdfnyk8uhart8n8nqwn94cwwsppm0sa)